Condorello/JCW-Pro-Exhaust-Controller/README.md

 On the board it's write ESP8266 RELAY V3 - LC TECHNOLOGY Pay attention that these cards exist in both 5v and 12v versions, the one you need is 12v.

+Then the links:

+12v (red cable) from the fuse box ---> +IN of the board GND (black cable) from the fuse box ---> -IN of the board PWM (cable to be jumpered) ---> NO (for valve open by default) or NC (for closed by default) Also a jumper between COM and -IN